 For the chocolate peanut butter fat bombs, place peanut butter and coconut oil in a small saucepan and heat, stirring continually, over medium heat until the combination transforms into a smooth liquid.

 Then, add cocoa powder and stir until it has completely dissolved.
-Add your vanilla and honey (or stevia if you’re sticking with a keto diet) and stir until these are completely mixed in.
+Add your vanilla and honey (or liquid stevia if you’re sticking with a keto diet) and stir until these are completely mixed in.
 Remove the chocolate peanut butter mixture from the heat and carefully pour it into a silicon mold.
 Freeze for 20 minutes and enjoy the fact that you successfully followed a recipe without burning your kitchen down.
 Hopefully.

 Chocolate Peanut Butter Keto Fat Bombs

 These chocolate peanut butter keto fat bombs are so easy to make and will help you stick with a keto diet when a craving strikes!
+If you're keto, please use liquid stevia, not honey!

 - ¼ cup all-natural peanut butter